How to Emotionally Prepare for Divorce

 First and foremost, slow down, pump the breaks, and center yourself by taking care of you.
 While the phrase has been distorted by Instagram influencers, self-care applies to divorce too.
 Self-care encompasses the daily rituals or routines we practice in order to nourish ourselves.
 This includes the messages we send ourselves when we make choices about what goes into our bodies and minds.

-By empowering yourself to make practical daily choices when it comes to your health and wellbeing, you are reinforcing your sense of self-worth.
+Prepare for your divorce by by empowering yourself to make practical daily choices when it comes to your health and wellbeing.
+This reinforces your sense of self-worth.
 More reliable than high self-esteem, a strong sense of self-worth allows you to navigate the obstacles and stressors that often arise with divorce more easily.

 Things to Do Before Filing For Divorce